Writing a Literature Review

 - How to Conduct a Literature Review: Part 3 - Refining the literature review structure

-This workshop series is runs several times a year, and you can register for these workshops via the professional development calendar.
+This workshop series is runs a couple of times each year, and you can register for these workshops via the professional development calendar.

 Find Self-help Resources